Delaware Statutory Trust Pros & Cons

 Most debt on Delaware Statutory Trusts is non-recourse which greatly limits an investor’s liability to the lender.
 This helps to protect an investor’s other properties, investments, etc., should an investment fail.
 Especially for those investors switching to a Delaware Statutory Trust in retirement – non-recourse debt adds an extra layer of safety.
 Non-recourse debt is typically defined as a loan whereby the lender’s only remedy in case of a default is the subject property itself and not the investor’s other assets.
 Many investors that purchase commercial, multifamily and triple net leased properties on their own are stuck with full or partial recourse loans from their lenders which increases overall risk substantially.
 With most Delaware Statutory Trust properties, non-recourse debt is enjoyed by investors.

-Many 1031 exchange investors utilize Delaware Statutory Trust properties to satisfy debt-replacement requirements, yet those who do not have debt to replace, can choose debt-free DST properties.
+Many 1031 exchange investors utilize Delaware Statutory Trust properties to satisfy debt-replacement requirements, yet those who do not have debt to replace, can choose debt-free DST real estate properties.

 Potential for diversification* into smaller dollar amounts